mcjkurz/qhchina/docs/index.md

 ## What is china?

 How to write about "China" (中國) without being "obsessed" (情迷) by it?
+How to think about the modern world without invoking "modernity"?
+Events that defined fields and nations, however significant they might appear from certain perspectives, might, from others, look like storms in a teacup.

 This project pursues disciplinary misalignments as sites where the limitations of identity-based scholarship come into view.
 Dominant chronologies, in fact any chronology, persist only so long as the comfort of safe questions and familiar answers remains unquestioned.

-Yet the future to come awaits always in the form of monstrosity.
+The future to come awaits always in the form of monstrosity.

 <img src="{{ site.baseurl }}/assets/img/separator.png" alt="Separator" class="separator">